DaoCloud/DaoCloud-docs/docs/en/docs/dce/terms.md

 - PropagationPolicy

-    In multi-cloud orchestration, [PropagationPolicy](../kairship/policy/propagation-policy.md) defines the distribution strategy for multi-cloud resource objects, supporting planning which workloads to deploy to which working clusters using specified clusters or labels.
+    In Multicloud Management, [PropagationPolicy](../kairship/policy/propagation-policy.md) defines the distribution strategy for multicloud resource objects, supporting planning which workloads to deploy to which working clusters using specified clusters or labels.
 PropagationPolicy is an independent policy API that can define multi-cluster scheduling methods based on distribution requirements.

-    - Supports 1:n `policy:workload`, and users do not need to repeat the scheduling constraints each time they create a multi-cloud application.
+    - Supports 1:n `policy:workload`, and users do not need to repeat the scheduling constraints each time they create a multicloud application.
     - When using the default policy, users can interact directly with the Kubernetes API.

 - Proxy